 How do we process your personal data?

 H21C complies with its GDPR obligations by storing it securely, keeping it up to date and destroying it safely.
-Our membership list and address book are password protected.
+Our membership list and address book are password protected and access and is limited to the Secretary (Helen Wolf) and Membership Secretary.

 Sharing personal data

 Your personal data will be treated as strictly confidential.
-Your name, or email address will only be shared with other members of the Group in order to carry out a specific service such as minutes of meetings.
+Your name, or email address will only be shared in minuted documents with other members of the Group with whom you have attended meetings.
 Every effort is made to ensure that emails are sent to ‘blind’ addresses.

 Your information is not shared with third parties.
 If we wish to use any personal information for a new purpose, (such as crediting you for a photograph or newsletter article) we will seek your consent prior to doing so.